awsdocs/amazon-vpc-user-guide/doc_source/how-it-works.md

 Classless Inter\-Domain Routing \(CIDR\) notation is a way of representing an IP address and its network mask\.
 The format of these addresses is as follows:
 + An individual IPv4 address is 32 bits, with 4 groups of up to 3 decimal digits\.
 For example, 10\.0\.1\.0\.
-+ An IPv4 CIDR block has a four groups of up to three decimal digits, 0\-255, separated by periods, followed by a slash and a number from 0 to 32\.
++ An IPv4 CIDR block has four groups of up to three decimal digits, 0\-255, separated by periods, followed by a slash and a number from 0 to 32\.
 For example, 10\.0\.0\.0/16\.
 + An individual IPv6 address is 128 bits, with 8 groups of 4 hexadecimal digits\.
 For example, 2001:0db8:85a3:0000:0000:8a2e:0370:7334\.
 + An IPv6 CIDR block has four groups of up to four hexadecimal digits, separated by colons, followed by a double colon, followed by a slash and a number from 1 to 128\.
 For example, 2001:db8:1234:1a00::/56\.